Stepan Protsiuk: Awards and recognition

-Stepan Protsiuk is widely considered to be among the most controversial Ukrainian intellectual writers.
+Stepan Protsiuk is considered to be among the most popular Ukrainian intellectual writers of his generation.

 He is the 2015 winner of the "Golden Ukrainian Writers" award for the largest circulation of books in Ukraine.
 Protsiuk's novels Infection and Tenth line were nominated for Shevchenko National Prize in 2003 and 2016, respectively.
 Apart from nationwide awards, Protsiuk received various local awards in Ivano-Frankivsk Oblast, such as Ivan Franko Literary Award (2002) and Vasyl Stefanyk Literary Award (2003).

 Protsiuk's works have been translated into several languages.
 In late 2008, Protsiuk's novel Totem was published in the Azerbaijani language in publishing house Vektor in Baku.
 His short stories and poems have been translated into the German, Russian, Slovak, Polish, Czech, and French languages.
 Protsiuk's presentation were held in dozens of Ukrainian cities, as well as in Chicago (in Ukrainian Institute of Modern Art), New York, Rome (in the Embassy of Ukraine), Paris, Berlin, Helsinki, Kraków and other cities.

 Several works by Stepan Protsiuk are included in the list of literature recommended for reading in middle and high school in Ukraine.
 Along with several other poetic groups created in the late 1980s and early 1990s, group New Degeneration co-founded by Protsiuk is included in the program of External independent evaluation, the statewide test used for admission to universities.
 Protsiuk's books for teenagers are recommended for reading in 7th grade, while his novel Infection is recommended for students of 11th grade.

 Protsiuk's literary legacy is the subject of two scholarly books (by Bohdan Pastuh and Oleh Solovey), one play based on Protsiuk's novel Infection (Tetiana Kinzerska), and numerous scientific and journalist articles.